-2022 represents a return to exams after two years of disruption due to the COVID-19 pandemic and for A level candidates, these will be the first external exams they’ve sat since primary school, having received assessed grades for their GCSEs.
-Ofqual had previously advised that 2022 would be treated as a transition year, with grades broadly between those seen in 2019 and 2021.
+2023 is the second year of exams after the disruption due to the COVID-19 pandemic and, for A level candidates, these will be the first external exams they’ve sat since primary school, having received assessed grades for their GCSEs.
+Last year, 2022, was treated as a transition year, with grades broadly between those seen in 2019 and 2021.

-This blog explores the initial JCQ 2022 A level data for England and you can use the tools below to explore trends over time and subject grade breakdowns.
-As expected, there have been falls in the proportions of entries achieving the top grades, with grade distributions between 2021 and 2019 levels.
+This blog explores the initial JCQ 2023 A level data for England and you can use the tools below to explore trends over time and subject grade breakdowns.
+As expected, there have been falls in the proportions of entries achieving the top grades, with grade distributions returning to 2019 levels.

 Grade breakdown over time

-As expected, overall outcomes are in line with Ofqual’s intentions, with outcomes higher than 2019 – the last year of exams – but lower than 2022.
+As expected, overall outcomes are in line with Ofqual’s intentions, with outcomes falling from previous years to be more in line with 2019 levels.

-Explore specific changes over time in our interactive tool
+Explore changes over time in our interactive tool

 A few key findings